Tolk language: overview

 The Tolk compiler, a fork of the FunC compiler, is deemed production-ready, albeit somewhat experimental at the moment.

 Undiscovered bugs may exist, potentially inherited from FunC or attributable to TVM characteristics.
-Anyway, no matter what language you use, you should cover your contracts with tests to reach high reliability.
+Anyway, no matter your language, you should cover your contracts with tests to reach high reliability.

 Roadmap